 you try to search with both double-quotes and the wildcard character,

 you will get a 404 error from openFDA.
+In the code block below, we use a

 search_term <- format_search_term(c("openfda.generic_name" = "*sartan"),